lastuniverse/path-to-regex/README.md

 let result = parser.match('/user/');  // result: { path: '/user/' }
 ```

+#### But it does not capture parts of the path that are clearly indicated.
 ```javascript
 let parser = new pathToRegex('/:path(.*)');
 // parser.regexp:  /^\/(.*)[\/]?$/